Heroes (The Midnight album)

-Heroes is the fourth studio album by synthwave band The Midnight.
-It was released on September 9, 2022 by Counter Records.
+Heroes is the fifth studio album by synthwave band The Midnight.
+It was released on September 9, 2022, by Counter Records.

 Background

 The album includes songs that are influenced by hair metal bands and heavy metal, specifically Def Leppard and Mutt Lange.
 The band confirmed the album was a follow-up to their 2020 album Monsters, which is also part of a trilogy of albums starting with their 2018 release Kids.

 Track listing

-All songs are written by Tyler Lyle and Tim McEwan, except where noted.